Matteo-Malve/RAGMedAssist-INLPT-WS2023/DOCUMENTATION.md

 #### V. Innovative Aspects & Technical Choices

 - **Similarity Score Threshold**: Our chat model occasionally retrieved documents for the unrelated queries, leading to responses that either hallucinated or stated an inability to find a connection between the provided context and the query.
 To address this, we implemented a similarity score threshold for the retriever, utilizing a FAISS vector store.
 However, we encountered a limitation with the BM25 retriever, as it lacks a comparable parameter.
 This was problematic in our `Ensemble Retriever`, which combines the `BM25` and `FAISS retriever` with a `similarity score threshold`, resulting in the retrieval of documents by `BM25` regardless of relevance.
 To resolve this, we modified the `EnsembleRetriever` class from LangChain to ensure `bm25` retrieves the same number of documents as the `FAISS retriever`, if there were any document in `topk` below the given threshold.

+- **Clickable Links**: Our platform distinguishes itself by providing clickable links to the source documents from which answers are generated, presenting a notable advantage over other sophisticated chat models, such as ChatGPT.
+This feature not only facilitates easy verification of the information provided but also serves as a gateway for users seeking to conduct more in-depth research.
+Unlike applications like ChatGPT, which do not disclose their sources, our approach ensures users can readily assess the reliability of the information and understand its origin.
+This transparency in source attribution enhances trustworthiness, allowing users to be confident in the accuracy and provenance of the information provided.

 - <span style="color:red"> **ADD MORE POINTS**</span>

 ## <a name="baselines"></a>3.3 Baselines